dungnv2602/flutter_sinusoidals/README.md

 A pre-defined wave that mimicking magma motion.

-This is included in the package just to demonstrate that you can create a crazy awesome wave by combining multiple waves together.
+This is included in the package just to demonstrate that you can create an awesome wave by combining multiple waves together.

 ![Overview](images/magma_wave.gif)